Hydra-Chain/hydragon-core-contracts/docs/PriceOracle/PriceOracle.md

 *This contract will be responsible for the price updates.
-Active validators will be able to vote and agree on the price.*
+Active validators will be able to vote and agree on the price.If a validator is no longer active, but in a group.
+His vote won&#39;t count as active validator, but the price will be used for the price calculation.
+(Since we are using the average price of the group)*

 ## Methods